corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/querying-flow-data.md

 * The query command: `flowStatus queryFlows`.
 * One or more parameters from the above table.
 These parameters define the data that is returned from each checkpoint.

-If you run the query without including any specific search criteria, a list consisting only of the flow IDs of all flows on the node that have not completed is returned, as outlined under [List all flows that have not completed](#list-all-flows-that-have-not-completed).
+If you run the query without including any specific search criteria, a list consisting only of the flow IDs of all flows on the node that have not completed is returned, as outlined under [View all flows that have not completed](#view-all-flows-that-have-not-completed).

 #### Sample query to view all suspended flows in a particular state